 Sign yourself and your family members up for emergency text alerts for weather, Amber Alerts, etc. This way, if there is an emergency in your area, you’ll be aware right away and can react quickly.

-Also, be sure to install smoke detectors, carbon monoxide detectors, and home security systems to protect your home.
+Also, be sure to install smoke detectors, carbon monoxide detectors, and home security systems (such as those here) to protect your home.
 These will sound an alarm and can even send notifications directly to your phone so you can take the next steps and alert authorities.

 What do I need to consider when creating a plan?